-A substantial legacy left to the force last year is being used to fund the re-location of the force memorial garden.
+A substantial legacy left to the force has been used to fund the relocation of the force memorial garden.

 Early in 2015 we learned from solicitors acting for the estate of local resident Val Hills that she had left what amounted to about £98,000 to the force.

 Val and her husband Bill were great friends of the force so Chief Constable Neil Rhodes and a small group deliberated long and hard on how the legacy could be used and provide a lasting memory of a couple who obviously held Lincolnshire Police in high regard.

 “Above all I did not want that substantial amount disappearing without trace, it deserved to provide a permanent reminder of the high regard Val and her husband Burt held for us and the work we do,” said Chief Constable Neil Rhodes.

 “We decided it would be appropriate to use the money to fund the relocation of the force memorial garden."

 Previously located in a small area between two basement sections of the building, it has been moved and rebuilt in the grounds to the front of headquarters, which opens up access and provide car parking to those who want to visit and remember their relatives who died whilst serving Lincolnshire Police.

 Parkwood Consultancy Services won the tender to provide the new memorial garden and central to their design are pillars representing Sir Robert Peel’s 9 Pillars of Policing.
 Each of his nine written statements have been simplified down to one word: